freyacodes/skrive/server/rest-api.md

-# Skrive REST API
+# Skrive REST API v1.0

 This document describes the Skrive REST API.
 The API follows these conventions:

-* Unless stated otherwise, successful responses will respond with `200 OK`.
+* Unless stated otherwise, successful responses will have the status `200 OK`.
-* If a response contains a body, the header `Content-Type: application/json` will follow.
+* If a response contains a body, it will have the header `Content-Type: application/json`.
 * Currently, all endpoints require authentication.

 ## Authentication